joyceycodes/JamPackd/journals/zoybh_hussein.md

 Merged code and merged to main with the whole group (everything works) Still working on debugging the 404 Not Found when trying to make an account frontend api user to accounts like 10 in signup.js fixed had to fix const url = `${process.env.REACT_APP_accounts}/token/get`; in auth.js

+12/1
+Pair programmed with Scott for the signup and log in pages Got help from Adrian for our fetch/Token
+Still need to work on Null token
+Built our account page just need to flesh out the playlist code.